sigmdel/lazmacropad/mouseandkeyinput/README.md

 The modified file should replace the original file in the `$(LAZARUS)/components/mouseandkeyinput` directory.
 Note that the modified file also has the `Boolean32` correction for the type of the `is_press` parameter of the external `XTestFakeKeyEvent` function.

+## `keyinputintf.pas`

+The file contains changes to the `TKeyInput.Apply` and `TKeyInput.Unapply` procedures that adds a fourth shift state: `ssAltGr` that corresponds to the right Alt key (often labeled Alt Gr on 105 key ISO keyboards).

+## `xmouseinput`

+The file has the `Boolean32` type correction of the the `is_press` parameter in the external `XTestFakeMotionEvent` function argument list.
+This unit is not used in this project; the correction is included here just because the same correction was needed in the `xkeyinput.pas` file.